What Is Bioengineered Food? And What Are the Pros and Cons?

 Why are GMOs dangerous?

 Per the National Library of Medicine, genetically modified foods can negatively impact the human body.
-For one, they can cause diseases that are immune to antibiotics, which puts your health at risk with no way to fight off the illnesses.
+For one, they can cause diseases immune to antibiotics, which puts your health at risk with no way to fight off the illnesses.

 Plus, there's no way to be sure how GMOs' DNA will react to DNA in people, animals, or the environment.
 Unforeseen allergies in people and animals and consequences to the food chain of a particular ecosystem are just two examples.

 On top of this, GMOs are a particular danger to the environment because they could cause a decrease in biodiversity.
-The World Health Organization states that if the altered gene were to escape into the wild, it could eradicate species that are not intended targets leaving ecosystems vulnerable to diseases they can't fight off.
+The World Health Organization states that if the altered gene were to escape into the wild, it could eradicate species that are not intended targets, leaving ecosystems vulnerable to diseases they can't fight off.